 Essentially, this would be an add-on to all employees’ benefits packages.

 Would this initiative please some consumer advocacy organizations?
 Not quite.
-Most efforts today want payday loans to have some form of underwriting, and the TrueConnect payday loans don’t have this.
+Most efforts today want payday loans to have some form of underwriting, and the TrueConnect payday loans do not have this.
 For instance, many initiatives want payday loan businesses to be mandated to determine a borrower’s ability to repay.
-TrueConnect doesn’t have this function.
+TrueConnect does not have this function.

 Farry dismissed this concept, saying it would deter employees borrow from their employers.

 “It has to meet the needs of the borrower,” he said.
-“We’ve talked to borrowers, and what they say is, ‘We need to know quickly.
-If I need to wait two weeks for an underwriting decision, I’m screwed.'”
+“We have talked to borrowers, and what they say is, ‘We need to know quickly.
+If I need to wait two weeks for an underwriting decision, I am screwed.'”